code42/crashplan_api_examples/README.md

 1. `roleChanger.py` - batch add or remove roles for users in your environment
 2. `usernameToEmails.py` - change usernames to e-mail addresses using a few different methods

+## CompiledScripts
+This folder contains compiled versions of scripts that appear elsewhere in this repository.
+No dependencies needed, just download and run the binary.

 ### FFS
 This Windows utility (.exe and powershell script provided) uses the Code42 API in order to return Forensic File Search events matching one or more search terms.